Samsung Neo QLED QN70F / QN74F / QN77F vs Samsung Q7F

 Panel uniformity and thermal imaging:

-Review Samsung Neo QLED QN70F / QN74F / QN77F TV details about the matrix
+Review Samsung Neo QLED QN70F / QN74F / QN77F TV Panel details

 Samsung Neo QLED QN70F / QN74F / QN77F